Aren’t there some days where you just want a break. Not just a an extended weekend, but a solid 6 months to go on a kickass Euro Trip.

 All employees with a consistently good performance record with a tenure of 5+ years are eligible.

 Here are some terms and conditions the employee need to keep in mind for applying for the leave:

-1. The eligibility criteria must be met for the sabbatical leave approval
+1. All eligibility criteria need to be met for the sabbatical leave approval

-2. A sabbatical leave can be granted only for a period of anything upwards of 1 month to a year with compensation payments for a month beyond which it remains unpaid.
+2. A sabbatical leave can be granted only for a period of anything upwards of 1 month to a year; with compensation limited only to a month after which the leave granted is unpaid

-6. Join back work after the sabbatical is over from date mentioned in the Application
+6. Join back work after the sabbatical is over, i.e, on the date mentioned in the Sabbatical Leave Application

 Employees must send the leave application to their manager and HR on official email stating: